OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Experiments

-\textbf{Dense video object captioning (VidSTG).} Tab.~\ref{tab:vidstg} shows our results on the Dense VOC task.
-We outperform DVOS-DS~\cite{densevoc2023} on the captioning accuracy (CapA), demonstrating that our captioning head with masked attention (Sec.~\ref{sec:app:caphead}) is effective in generating object-centric captions.
+Our method, when integrated with CAROQ~\cite{caroq} or DEVA~\cite{deva} for temporal association, outperforms DVOS-DS~\cite{densevoc2023} on the captioning accuracy (CapA), demonstrating that our object-to-text abstractor with masked cross-attention (Sec.~\ref{sec:app:caphead}) is effective in generating object-centric captions.
 We improve upon DS-VOC on the overall CHOTA metric, even though we slightly underperform on DetA and AssA.
 Note that DVOS-DS is an offline method: the entire object trajectories are used for generating the captions.
 Hence DVOS-DS cannot process videos with more than $200$ frames.
-This is in contrast to our online method, where we sequentially process short video clips of length $T=2$.
-This enables to process very long videos.
+This is in contrast to our online method, where we sequentially process short video clips (of length $T=2$ for CAROQ~\cite{caroq} and of length $T=1$ for DEVA~\cite{deva}).
 DVOS-DS uses a ViT~\cite{vit} backbone, whereas we use SwinL~\cite{swin}, which leads to a difference in DetA scores.
-We use a clip-length $T=2$ for this experiment.
-Note that $T=2$ enables the object queries to be spatio-temporally rich.
-This helps in generating better object-centric captions.
-For tracking, we use CAROQ~\cite{caroq} to propagate object queries across frames.
+We provide additional details on the merging of video clips in Appendix~\ref{sec:append:merge}.

-\textbf{Video instance segmentation (OVIS).} Tab.~\ref{tab:ovis} shows our results for the closed-world video instance segmentation task on the OVIS~\cite{ovis} dataset.
-In the closed-world setting, we disable the open-world object queries.
-We notice that the contrastive loss $\mathcal{L}_\mathrm{cont}$ (discussed in Sec.~\ref{sec:app:contloss}) improves the closed-world results.
-We use a clip-length of $T=2$ in this setting and CAROQ~\cite{caroq} to combine results from video clips.
+Note that, even though the OW-VISCap task focuses on generalizability, OW-VISCapTor outperforms specialized methods on the \textbf{open-world} metrics and the \textbf{captioning} metrics, demonstrating the effectiveness of our contributions: the object abstractor that processes our novel open-world object queries, and the novel object-to-text abstractor that generates rich object-centric captions.